open-telemetry/opentelemetry-java-contrib/jmx-metrics/README.md

 // Query the target JMX server for the desired MBean and create a helper representing the first result def loadMBean = otel.mbean("io.example.service:type=MyType,name=Load")

-// Create a LongValueObserver whose updater will set the instrument value to the
+// Create a LongValueCallback which will set the instrument value to the
 // loadMBean's most recent `Count` attribute's long value.
 The instrument will have a
 // name of "my.type.load" and the specified description and unit, respectively. otel.instrument(
         loadMBean, "my.type.load",
-        "Load, in bytes, of the service of MyType", "By", "Count", otel.&longValueObserver
+        "Load, in bytes, of the service of MyType", "By", "Count", otel.&longValueCallback
 )
 ```